skstan256/startup/README.md

 - **WebSocket Data** - an alert shown on the reminders page, as a placeholder for a notification when a reminder comes up.
 Also, the time you've been working (and the motivational phrase) on the bottom of the thought log, to-do list, and reminder pages that will update periodically
 - **Note** - images are too distracting for ADHD people like myself, so my application will not have any images.
 This is a feature, not a bug.

+## CSS Deliverable

+**Notes**
+- This application is meant to be used as a sidebar, not at full monitor width
+- The css is intentionally minimalist and not attention grabbing.
+Us ADHDers get distracted very easily by shiny formatting.
+- I still haven't figured out how to make the accordian bodies to collapse correctly.
+It's not my accordian specifically; even when I copy and paste the demos, it doesn't work...hopefully I'll get to the bottom of this eventually
+- I redid a lot of the html design while doing the css

 [Link to notes page](notes.md)